-The School Trust will need to raise £1.3 million to make this ambitious, yet vital project get off the ground.
-While we are hoping to secure some of the funding through various trusts, we will still need support from families, staff and friends of the school.
+The School Trust needs to raise £1.3 million to get this ambitious, yet vital project off the ground.
+We’re working hard to secure funding through various trusts – but we’ll still need support from families, staff and friends of the school.

 Ways to donate

-Please consider giving a regular donation.
-You can fill in this form or sign up on line:
+With a regular donation you can help us plan ahead and manage our income.
+Simply fill in this form or sign up on line: